blair55/blair55.src/content/blog/combining-monads.md

 ## Discussion

-The `WriterResult` and `AsyncWriterResult` types implicitly return on the [error track](https://fsharpforfunandprofit.com/posts/recipe-part2/) when an `Error` case is encountered.
-But what if you want to log after even after an error?
+The `WriterResult` and `AsyncWriterResult` types implicitly return on the [error track](https://fsharpforfunandprofit.com/posts/recipe-part2/) when an `Error` case is encountered meaning any `do!` log will not be evaluated after any `let!` that returns an `Error`.
+As demonstrated above.
+But what if you _do_ want to log after receiving an `Error`?

+Lets say we want to log the duration of a function call that returns a `AsyncWriterResult`.
+We can only know the elapsed time after the function has completed.
+However, if the function results in an `Error` we don't have the opportunity to stop the clock or write the log!

-The `measure` function below lets you time a function call that returns a `AsyncWriterResult`.
-Having unwrapped the outer `Async` type by invoking the function with a `unit` we have a `WriterResult`.
+The `measure` function below can help us out.
+By unwrapping the outer `Async` type by invoking the function with a `unit` we have a `WriterResult`.
 We run this to get at our inner `Result` and any logs written.
 We don't care which case our `Result` is because we want to write the elapsed time in either case.
-We can just bundle up our `Result` with concatenated logs in a new `Writer` and using `return!` because we have a fully formed `AsyncWriterResult` by the end of the statement.
+We can just bundle up our `Result` with the concatenated logs in a new `Writer` and using `return!` because we have a fully formed `AsyncWriterResult` already at the end of the expression.

 ```fsharp
 let measure name f = asyncWriterResult {